 "It's our world.
 Change it."
 Craig Kielburger

 The group raised funds however they knew how, from penny drives to piggybanks of birthday money.
 They talked about the plight of the enslaved kids to anyone who would listen.
 Craig was a brilliant public speaker, described as "beyond precocious" - a phenomenon might have been a better description.
 That helped draw attention to the cause, but Craig also simply refused to shut up.
-When the group raised enough, he headed to south Asia to meet the carpet kids in person, and witness the realities of their lives.
+When the group raised enough, he headed to south Asia to meet the carpet kids in person, and to witness the realities of their lives.

 What Craig found was daunting.
 The exploited kids were just kids, albeit robbed of education, healthcare, money, and dignity.
 There were so many, and they needed so much.
-Without the carpet factory pennies most would have nothing to eat.
-Some of those Free the Children liberated would end up right back at the factory.
+Without the carpet factory pennies, most would have nothing to eat.
+Some of those Free the Children had liberated would end up right back at the factory.
 Craig felt small, only able to promise the kids he'd keep working on their behalf.
 But he didn't even know how he was going to do that.
 He got lucky when the American news program "60 Minutes" did a story on him.
 But even famous didn't translate to effective.
 He was overwhelmed.
 And then he found his answer in the kids back home in Canada.
 By giving the kids at home a place to empower their compassion, he could make his foundation work both ways.
 The kids who gave the help were as "freed" as those who needed it.

 By 2012, "60 Minutes" had to make a rare second visit.
 Craig Kielburger was no longer a kid, although his foundation was still full of them, and still dedicated to freeing them.
 By then in his twenties, Craig and his brother Marc had doubled down and applied a slick business model to their charity.
 Perhaps most importantly, the Kielburger brothers had made caring cool.
-And by then they'd studied enough other well meaning efforts to see where others failed.
-The brothers formed a separate entity 'Me to We' to bring in money.
+And by then they'd studied enough other well-meaning efforts to see where others failed.
+The brothers formed a separate entity, 'Me to We,' to bring in money.
 By now large private donations of big money had moved in.
 The company itself modeled the use of sustainable methods and channeled moneymaking possibilities from Free the Children.
-Volunteers wore T-Shirts that read "Shamelessly Idealistic".
+Volunteers wore T-shirts that read "Shamelessly Idealistic."
 The website sold jewelry made with micro loans around the globe.
 Teenagers could pay for leadership camps.
 Families could buy volunteering vacations.
 The financing remained transparent, most of the workers were volunteers, but this branch was run as smoothly as any large company.
 This branch funneled all profits into the dizzying number of projects occupying Free the Children was working around the world.
 And few large corporations had any smoother marketing campaigns.

 Kid volunteers were rewarded with "We Days" each year that brought together the electric charge of their combined compassion.
 Tens of thousands filled stadiums to hear entertainment like the Jonas Brothers or such venerable speakers as the Dalai Lama and Desmond Tutu.
 But even with such stiff competition, it was the Kielburger brothers who brought the young volunteers to their feet.
 The brothers were always working on better ways to give, more liberating projects, figuring out who could benefit most from what they have.
 Free the Children was also always channeling new volunteers.
 There are thousands now.
 Each of them brings their empathy to the cause of freeing children they will probably never meet.
 But now, thanks to Craig Kielburger's leadership, they can really care about those kids, because there is a place where their empathy is respected, directed and celebrated.